Teckwhye/is4302-project/docs/ProjectReport.md

 An overview of the main components and how different stakeholders and contracts intereact is explained in detail below.

-`Platform.sol` is the main contract that Organisers or Buyers will interact with.
+`Platform.sol` is the main contract that Sellers or Buyers will interact with.

 The main capabilities of `Platform.sol` is to:
-* Allow Organisers to list events on the platform.
+* Allow Sellers to list events on the platform.
 * Allow Buyers to bid after an event is listed and buy tickets upon successful bidding.

 `Platform.sol` interacts with other contracts such as:

-* `Account.sol` : conducts verification on whether an Organiser is a verified on the Platform to list events.
-It also certifies a set of trusted accounts to provide rights for them to verify Organisers.
+* `Account.sol` : conducts verification on whether an Seller is a verified on the Platform to list events.
+It also certifies a set of trusted accounts to provide rights for them to verify Sellers.
 * `Event.sol` : creation and storing of the event information & creation of tickets through `Ticket.sol`.

-`EventTokenMarket.sol` along with `EventTokenMarketAlgorithm` are the contracts where buyers can trade tokens that will be used during the bidding ticket process.
+`EventTokenMarket.sol` along with `EventTokenMarketAlgorithm.sol` are the contracts where buyers can trade tokens that will be used during the bidding ticket process.

 ## Implementation